Berberine

 DEBerberin

-Berberine is an isoquinoline alkaloid found in multiple plant genera, including Berberis, Hydrastis canadensis (goldenseal), and Coptis chinensis.
-It is sold as a dietary supplement in most jurisdictions and is not an approved drug in the EU or US.
-Berberine inhibits mitochondrial complex I, raising the AMP:ATP ratio and thereby activating AMPK downstream; small trials show modest reductions in fasting glucose, HbA1c, LDL cholesterol, and triglycerides in metabolic syndrome and type 2 diabetes.
-Marketed informally as natural metformin, evidence quality is limited, product purity varies, and CYP3A4-mediated drug interactions warrant caution.
-Longevity use is investigational.
+Berberine is an isoquinoline alkaloid, found in several plant groups, including Berberis, goldenseal (Hydrastis canadensis), and Coptis chinensis.
+It is sold as a dietary supplement in most places, and it is not an approved drug in the EU or US.
+Berberine inhibits mitochondrial complex I. That raises the AMP-to-ATP ratio, which in turn activates AMPK.
+In small trials, it modestly lowers fasting glucose, HbA1c, LDL cholesterol, and triglycerides, in metabolic syndrome and type 2 diabetes.
+It is marketed informally as 'natural metformin'.
+But the evidence quality is limited, product purity varies, and it can interact with other drugs through the CYP3A4 enzyme, so use caution if you take other medicines.
+Its longevity use is investigational.

 Sources